thriveweb/deking-new/content/services/single-service3.md

     title: Pool decking for Sloping blocks or unusual pool designs
   - description: ' DeKing also creates decking for hotel pools and other commercial swimming pools.
 Check out our commercial page for more information https://dekingdecks.com.au/services/commercial-decking/ '
     title: Commercial Pool Decking
+  - description: >-
+      Hardwood decking boards are predominantly used for their ability to handle the splashing and pool chemicals.
+Another option is a composite decking board which requires no ongoing maintenance.
+Pine decking is not advised for a pool deck as it is prone to cracking and splitting.
+New products are coming to the market every year so call us to find a solution for your decking needs
+    title: Types of decking
 servicePriceTitle: Price guide
 QuoteTitle: Get an instant online estimate on your custom pool decking
 servicePriceDescription: